awsdocs/amazon-route53-docs/doc_source/query-logs.md

 # Logging DNS Queries<a name="query-logs"></a>

-You can configure Amazon Route 53 to log information about the queries that Amazon Route 53 receives, such as the following:
+You can configure Amazon Route 53 to log information about the queries that Route 53 receives, such as the following:

 + The domain or subdomain that was requested